 Mapping Nuclear Data Systematic Error to Alternate Group Structures

-One important approximation that must be made for group-wise cross-section uncertainty models is that the uncertainty is not largely dependent on the group structure.
+One important approximation that must be made for group-wise cross section uncertainty models is that the uncertainty is not largely dependent on the group structure.
 A study benchmarking nuclear data uncertainty between two methods showed that the integral uncertainty is relatively insensitive to the group structure utilized [83].
 Additionally, there is uncertainty in published uncertainties making any small differences found between alternate group structures potentially negligible.

 A test case for the 58Ni (n,2n) reaction was performed to outline the impact of the weighting function and group structure on uncertainty results.
-The 58Ni (n,2n) reaction in ENDF was linear in energy and in cross-section which enabled straight-
+The 58Ni (n,2n) reaction in ENDF was linear in energy and in cross section which enabled straight-